Europe’s social model is obsolete and fading, according to central bank president Mario Draghi.

-“You know there was a time when [economist] Rudi Dornbusch used to say that the Europeans are so rich they can afford to pay everybody for not working.
-That’s gone,” he said.
+“You know there was a time when [economist] Rudi Dornbusch used to say that the Europeans are so rich they can afford to pay everybody for not working,” he said.
+“That’s gone.”

-In an interview with The Wall Street Journal, the Italian head of the European Central Bank suggested that austerity is the new normal on the old continent.
+In an interview with The Wall Street Journal, the Italian head of the European Central Bank suggests that austerity is the new normal on the old continent.
 The social democratic welfare model of lifelong employment and generous safety nets is “already gone,” he said, citing high youth unemployment figures in the eurozone’s periphery.

-In Germany and the Netherlands, trade unions have also been willing to freeze wages and accept temporary job contracts to weather the worst of the recession.
-Such flexibility is supposed to be extended throughout the single currency area as the euro nations have enacted a pact to boost their competitiveness.
+In Germany and the Netherlands, trade unions have also been more willing to freeze wages and accept temporary job contracts to weather the worst of the recession.
+Such flexibility is supposed to be copied elsewhere as eurozone countries have enacted a pact to boost competitiveness.

-“Backtracking on fiscal targets would elicit an immediate reaction by the market,” he predicted, and make it more expensive for countries as Italy and Spain to borrow.
+“Backtracking on fiscal targets would elicit an immediate reaction by the market,” he warned, and make it more expensive for countries like Italy and Spain to borrow.

-Draghi acknowledged that public spending cuts can hurt the economy in the short term but argued that the negative effects are offset by structural reforms.
+Draghi acknowledged that spending cuts can hurt the economy in the short term but argued that the negative effects are offset by structural reforms.